Bob's Mechanical Repairs

 Typical UK repair costs (2025)

 Can a simple oil change fix blue smoke? — Almost certainly not.
 If the wrong grade of oil was previously used (for example, a very thin oil in an older engine), changing to the correct, slightly thicker grade might slow the rate of burning slightly.
 However, an oil change will not fix the underlying mechanical fault, such as worn piston rings or hardened valve stem seals.
 The problem will still be there, and the smoke will continue.
-It’s
+It’s a temporary mask at best, not a solution.

 Will my car fail its MOT for blue smoke? — Yes, it is very likely to fail.
 The official DVSA inspection manual states that a vehicle will fail its MOT if it emits 'dense blue or black smoke for a continuous period of 5 seconds at idle' or 'dense blue or black smoke during acceleration'.
 Any visible, persistent smoke indicates a problem with the engine's combustion process, which is an automatic fail on emissions grounds.
-Don't waste money
+Don't waste money on an MOT test if you know your car is smoking.